 - Pixel Hunting: Each password piece appears as a small purple square which can be very hard to see unless one is specifically looking for them.
 The Rasmus mask will add a small glow around the pieces making them more noticable.

-- Psycho for Hire: The hitman's motivations are unknown, save for revenge, but and the biker is definitely is.
+- Psycho for Hire: Jacket's motivations are unknown, save for revenge in the ending, but the Biker is definitely this.

 - Psychotic Smirk: The two janitors never stop grinning when Biker confronts them.
 They do, however, stop smirking when Biker tells them he bypassed their computer.

-- Punch Clock Villain: A few of the enemies in the game, such as the rat-masked man who shot the hitman and his girlfriend.
+- Punch Clock Villain: A few of the enemies in the game, such as the rat-masked man who shot Jacket and his girlfriend.
 He's apologetic, but knows as little about the men who ordered the hit as you do.

 - "Rashomon"-Style: From the different playthroughs.
-In "Neighbors", the hitman finds all the Phonehom employees dead, and has the boss immediately and violently fly at him, roaring his intent to tear him apart.
-In the Biker's perspective, killing them is optional, and the Biker warns the Hitman twice to leave.
-The Hitman, instead, charges him without a word.
-When the Hitman dies, the Biker mutters that "[he] made [his] choice."
+In "Neighbors", Jacket finds all the Phonehom employees dead, and has the boss immediately and violently fly at him, roaring his intent to tear him apart.
+In the Biker's perspective, killing them is optional, and the Biker warns Jacket twice to leave.
+Jacket, instead, charges him without a word.
+When Jacket dies, the Biker mutters that "[he] made [his] choice."

-- Real Men Wear Pink: The biker definitely shows himself to be just as badass as the hitman.
+- Real Men Wear Pink: The Biker definitely shows himself to be just as badass as Jacket.